Skip to content

 We expect all members and volunteers to have respect for one another and our service users and to behave in a professional manner when carrying out responsibilities as a volunteer for or member of TAC.

 We recognise that TAC is an informal, voluntary organisation that operates within a tight-knit community.
 Many of our service users are also our friends.
 We therefore do not have the same expectations of our members that businesses or charities with paid employees may have.
 However, professional boundaries are required for TAC to operate in a safe, consistent, and transparent manner.
-They are outlined in this Code of Conduct below:
+They are outlined below:

 Professional Behaviour